What is the aim of the RIO study?

 How can I take part?

-The RIO study is now recruiting.
+The RIO study is now recruiting in the UK.

 Please contact your local clinic or the participating clinical sites for more information.